umddb/cmsc424-fall2015/project3/README.md

 ### Assignment Questions

-1. (.5) Consider the following query which finds the number of status updates for users whose name starts with 'Anthony'.
+**Question 1 (.5 pt)**: Consider the following query which finds the number of status updates for users whose name starts with 'Anthony'.
 Before doing this, make sure to create a new database with the provided `populate-socialskewed.sql` file, and use that database for all the questions here.

 `select u.userid, name, count(*) from users u join status s on (u.userid = s.userid and u.name like 'Anthony%') group by u.userid, name order by u.userid;`